Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

-Egg intolerance is when your body reacts to a protein found in the egg whites, yolk or both.
+Egg intolerance is when your body reacts to a protein found in egg whites, yolk, or both.
 You might experience other symptoms like bloating, stomach cramps, diarrhea, or nausea.

 To determine if you have an egg intolerance, you need to pay attention each time you eat eggs.